markwragg/markwragg.github.io/drafts/AzCostTools.md

 - cloudcomputing
 ---

 **Should cloud computing be illegal?** _Probably not_, but it is incredibly easy to get started, equally difficult to stop, and before you know it you could be selling your grandmother just to afford one more month of that delicious compute.
-Hopefully your circumstances never get that dire, but I've seen plenty of companies entrench themselves into the highly addictive world of automated, scalable infrastructure, but then struggle to understand the often astronomical monthly bill.
+Hopefully your circumstances never get that dire, but I've seen plenty of companies entrench themselves into the highly addictive world of automated, scalable infrastructure, but then struggle to understand the often-astronomical monthly bill.

 I found myself in this situation some time ago (not selling my grandmother.. but trying to understand high bills).
 After some wrangling, I managed to cut a client's cloud bill by 60%, saving approximately £500,000 over 2 years, and that was despite [Microsoft increasing their prices by 11% last April](https://news.microsoft.com/europe/2023/01/05/consistent-global-pricing-for-the-microsoft-cloud/).